AlSch092/Mir4-ClientEmulator/README.md

 # Mir4-ClientEmulator
-Network Client Emulator for Mir4 game, written in C#
+Network Client Emulator for Mir4 Global version, written in C#

 Project will be uploaded soon.